Kozanji temple [高山寺]

 The most popular article is Choju-jinbutsu-giga, and it is the humorous pictures of personified animals such as frogs, rabbits, monkeys.

 They were created in the 12th and 13th centuries, and have been handed down in Kozanji.

 It is considered that the pictures are the origin of Japanese manga and anime.

 We can see the replica in this temple.

 (The real pictures are in the above museums.)

 By the Sekisui-in, there is Japan's oldest tea plantation.

 In the late 12th century, priest Eisai (1141-1215), the founder of Rinzai Zen Buddhism, brought back the seeds of tea from Sung (current China).

-In the Middle Ages, Toganoo had been a major production area of tea.
+Since that, the tea had been grown in Toganoo district, and this area became a major production area of tea.

-By route bus to Shuzan, about 52 minutes from Kyoto station to Toganoo stop.
+By route bus (JR bus), about 52 minutes from Kyoto station to Yamashiro-Takao stop.